xyproto/makeflags/README.md

 [Online Documentation](https://godoc.org/github.com/xyproto/makeflags)

-Package for parsing the same flags and arguments that GNU Make parses.
+Package for handling the same flags and arguments that GNU Make parses, then return a Config struct.

 It can be used as a starting-point for writing a drop-in replacement for GNU Make.